Number one rule - Voiceover is primarily designed to be operated from the keyboard by using MacOS or Voiceover keyboard commands, not the mouse.

 To adjust the speech synthesizer preferences (rate, pitch, volume, intonation, and voice) that Voiceover uses: Hold down VO Command Shift keys all together, and at the same time, press Left or Right arrows to cycle between the speech synthesizer options, when you get to the item you want (still holding down VO Command Shift keys), use the Up or Down arrows to adjust that item.
 For example, hold down VO Command Shift Right arrow until you hear rate, and then Up arrow to speed up the voice each time you press the Up arrow, or Down arrow to slow down the voice each time you press the Down arrow.

-To access the Voiceover Help menu at any time, press VO H. This will give you access to: online help (via the internet), Commands help menu (listing all Voiceover commands by category), keyboard help (explore the keyboard by having Voiceover speak the keys), Sounds help (what the sounds are that Voiceover uses), Quick Start tutorial, and the Getting Started guide.
+To access the Voiceover Help menu at any time, press VO H. This will give you access to: user guide, Commands help menu (listing all Voiceover commands by category), keyboard help (explore the keyboard by having Voiceover speak the keys), Sounds help (what the sounds are that Voiceover uses), and Quick Start tutorial.
 To Navigate the Voiceover Help menu, press up or down arrow to get to the choice you wish to use, and press Enter to select.
 To exit the Voiceover Help menu, just press Escape .

 For example, VO H to access the Voiceover Help menu, Down arrow until you hear Quick Start, and then press Enter to access the Quick Start tutorial.